-EDUC 1010 : Foundations of Education
+EDUC 1010 : Introduction to the Foundations of Education

 The aims of public education in our society; philosophical, historical, economic, political and social bases of our educational system.
 Current trends in education; popular myths about the teaching profession; roles, responsibilities, problems and concerns of teachers.
 Field observation.
 Prerequisites: Eligible to enroll in ENGL 1010.
-Credits 3.0